elianajn/ERP/README.md

 Open the Terminal on your computer.
 Lab computer instructions:
    ```
-   $ cd Desktop/ERPLab/
+   $ cd Desktop/ERP/
    $ source venv/bin/activate
    ```
    You should see (venv) appear at the far left of the command line now.
 ### **Running the Program**
-First, make sure that the .txt file of the EEG data has been moved into the ERP folder.
-It is highly recommended that you rename the text file to something more succinct with no spaces, but leave the .txt extension.
+First, make sure that the .csv file of the EEG data has been moved into the ERP folder.
+It is highly recommended that you rename the text file to something more succinct (like your student ID) with no spaces, but leave the .csv extension.
 ```
 (venv) $ python triangles_experiment.py
 ```
-You will be prompted to enter the name of the .txt file with the EEG data.
-You may also try the demo.txt file.
+You will be prompted to enter the name of the .csv file with the EEG data.
+You may also try the demo.csv file.
 The output CSV and image will be saved in a folder within the ERP folder once the window with the graphs that pops up is closed

+> If you're getting import issues, first make sure the venv is active.
+If it is, try:
+> ```
+> pip install <module causing issues> --force-reinstall
+> ```
+> The modules that would most likely cause issues are: numpy, scipy, pandas, matplotlib, mne

 ## **EEG Filtering**
 1. 0.5 - 30 Hz Bandpass filter before epochs are isolated
 2. Perform artifact correction # NOT DONE